-- 2.4.1 In AK, when assessing whether Kabul city was a viable internal relocation alternative, the Upper Tribunal found that in general, return to Kabul was neither unsafe nor unreasonable (para 249B (iv)). - 2.4.2 The Upper Tribunal qualified the above point, holding that it would be unreasonable to expect lone women and female heads of household to relocate internally without the support of a male network (para 249B (v)). - 2.4.3 The evidence continues to support this position (see Impact on women and children and the country policy and information note on Afghanistan: Women fearing gender-based harm/violence). - b.
-Outside Kabul - 2.4.4 In AK, the Upper Tribunal observed that 'In relation to Ghazni... we note that it is accepted that there are significant numbers of districts in that province under Taliban control (although not the city itself) and we do not exclude that, for most civilians in such districts that is a factor that may make it unreasonable for them to relocate there, although that is not to say that a person with a history of family support for the Taliban, would have difficulties; much will depend on the particular circumstances of the case.
-Outside Taliban controlled districts, however, we do not find that internal relocation would in general be unreasonable' (paragraph 244). - 2.4.5 Although not making a finding, the Upper Tribunal made the following observation concerning internal travel: '... we are bound to say that nothing in the evidence before us indicates that the main routes of travel from Kabul to other major cities and towns experience violence at an intensity sufficient to engage Article 15(c) for the ordinary civilian.
+- 2.4.5 In AK, the Upper Tribunal observed that 'In relation to Ghazni... we note that it is accepted that there are significant numbers of districts in that province under Taliban control (although not the city itself) and we do not exclude that, for most civilians in such districts that is a factor that may make it unreasonable for them to relocate there, although that is not to say that a person with a history of family support for the Taliban, would have difficulties; much will depend on the particular circumstances of the case.
+Outside Taliban controlled districts, however, we do not find that internal relocation would in general be unreasonable' (paragraph 244). - 2.4.6 Although not making a finding, the Upper Tribunal made the following observation concerning internal travel: '... we are bound to say that nothing in the evidence before us indicates that the main routes of travel from Kabul to other major cities and towns experience violence at an intensity sufficient to engage Article 15(c) for the ordinary civilian.
 The position may be different when it comes to travel from the main cities and towns to villages: we note in this regard that Dr Giustozzi...said that "[m]ost indiscriminate violence occurs in the shape of pressure mines, which are indiscriminate by nature.
 The risk is mainly on the roads connecting the provincial and district cities to the villages."
 Routes of this kind may be under the control of the Taliban and/or other insurgents and hence will require a case-by-case approach.
-It is true that the FCO, among others, has issued travel guidance warning against travel to certain parts of Afghanistan (including Ghazni) but they have not done so seeking to apply legal criteria' (paragraph 245). - 2.4.6 The evidence still supports this position.
-Internal relocation is generally likely to be reasonable (see also geographical distribution of violence). - 2.4.7 For further guidance on internal relocation and factors to consider, see the Asylum Instruction on Assessing Credibility and Refugee Status.
+It is true that the FCO, among others, has issued travel guidance warning against travel to certain parts of Afghanistan (including Ghazni) but they have not done so seeking to apply legal criteria' (paragraph 245). - 2.4.7 The evidence still supports this position.
+Internal relocation is generally likely to be reasonable (see also geographical distribution of violence). - 2.4.8 For further guidance on internal relocation and factors to consider, see the Asylum Instruction on Assessing Credibility and Refugee Status.